 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The purchase follows Porch’s earlier capital return activity in March 2026, when it used its board-authorized open-market repurchase program to buy back 0.3 million shares for $2.5 million, reaching the maximum allowed under its 2028 convertible notes indenture.
+The share sale follows Porch’s March 2026 repurchase activity, when the company used its board-authorized buyback program to retire 0.3 million shares for $2.5 million, the maximum allowed under the indenture for its 2028 convertible notes.
+Porch said the new transaction is separate from that open-market repurchase program.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.